developer-ravi-03/DevScreen/Note.md

 - stram action
 - layout created for whole root
 - if i create in main root than than it also applied on admin folder so create it in root folder

+15. download code editor for use this in our project

+- npm i @monaco-editor/react
+- after that download some more components
+- npx shadcn@latest add scroll-area select